BeAShaper/ClothSimulation/README.md

 # ClothSimulation
-This code simulates a flag fluttering in the wind using three.js
+The code simulates a flag fluttering in the wind using three.js